ducpham2476/median_filter_gpu_cuda/README.md

 **Welcome to Median Filter using CUDA programming!**

-This repository was created by Duc Pham Minh, within the scope of Computer Architecture course, Hanoi University of Science and Technology.
+This repository was created by Duc Pham Minh, within the scope of Computer Architecture course, Autumn - Winter 2021, Hanoi University of Science and Technology.

 **Requirements:**
 Some preparations are needed for this particular code to work: